-In the next few years, we hope to see many changes in Oneonta City Schools.
-With the implementation of the College and Career Ready Standards and the ACT assessment system, the entire of focus of curriculum is changing.
+In the next three years, we hope to see many changes in Oneonta City Schools.
+With the implementation of the new College and Career Ready Standards and the ACT assessment system, the entire of focus of curriculum is changing.
 Our goals are to promote college and career readiness, ensure a "spiraling curriculum" that connects from grade to grade, eliminate gaps and redundancies in our course offerings and teacher practice, develop common tools and terminology related to assessment, instruction, and resources, and provide instructional frameworks to provide structure based on grade level and content area.
 We also desire to improve our focus on effective instruction, student engagement, and authentic learning.
 We believe the integration of technology is a key piece in achieving our goals.

 In the area of assessment and data-driven instruction, our elementary and middle-grade teachers are very successful in using resources such as DIBELS, Classworks, Global Scholar, and standardized assessment data to provide individualized instruction.
 In the high school, we use standardized test data and Classworks to drive instruction and intervention.
-Our high school has implemented common assessments and benchmark tests to ensure we are preparing our students ACT assessments.
+Our high school has implemented common assessments and benchmark tests to ensure we are preparing our students for the end-of-course assessments and the ACT.

 In the area of technology, it is the goal of our system to work toward the implementation of a 1:1 initiative in grades 6-12.
 During the 2014-15 school year, our board of education provided funding to pilot a 1:1 program with our 7th grade students.
+In order to make this type of SY 2015-2016 Page 7 © 2015 Advance Education, Inc. All rights reserved unless otherwise granted by written agreement.

-In order to make this type of initiative successful long-term, we must acquire adequate funding and provide the proper training for our staff in how to truly use instructional technology programs.
+initiative successful long-term, we must acquire adequate funding and provide the proper training for our staff in how to truly use instructional technology programs.
 Through the local school foundation, the system had provided funding for purchasing SmartBoards for all 4th-6th grade classrooms and hope to eventually extend this initiative through the middle and high schools.
 Through fundraising and local school money, Oneonta Elementary purchased 2 Chromebook carts for classroom use.
 One cart will remain in a 5th grade classroom to be incorporated in a technology class where students will learn keyboarding, along with other technology skills.
 The second cart is available for checkout by any teacher for classroom use.
 With a large amount of online content, technology is going to be a key piece of the evolving curriculum.

-Another major area of improvement the system hopes to accomplish within the next several years is to acquire adequate staffing.
-In recent years, our system's student population has increased, but the personnel employed by the system has decreased.
+Another major area of improvement the system hopes to accomplish within the next three years is to acquire adequate staffing.
+Since 2008, our system's student population has increased by 85 students, but the personnel employed by the system has decreased by 16 employees.
 With possible funding from the city and economic improvements, the goal of our system is to be able to hire more teachers in order to continue offering a variety of academic opportunities and lower class size.
 During the 2013-14 school year, the system added the position of school therapist that is contracted through JBS.
 The system feels that to truly support the whole child, academically, socially, and emotionally, this position is a necessity.
 With the growth of the 1:1 program, the addition of technology staff will also become necessary.